ahaavila/instagram-fullStack/README.md

 ```

 ## :memo: License
 This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/instagram-fullStack/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/ahaavila/instagram-fullStack/blob/master/LICENSE) for more information.

 ---

-Made with ♥ by Luke Morales :wave: [Get in touch!](https://www.linkedin.com/in/lukemorales/)
+by Augusto Ávila :wave: [Get in touch!](https://www.linkedin.com/in/ahaavila/)

 [nodejs]: https://nodejs.org/
 [yarn]: https://yarnpkg.com/